plugorgau/plugorgau.github.io/pages/about/about.md

 *   Learn new skills from knowledgeable industry experts and hobbyists
 *   Make it easier for local users to get assistance
 *   Encourage our members to share their experiences and expert knowledge
-*   Make contacts within the industry
+*   Make contacts within the local IT industry
 *   Make new friends and social contacts

 PLUG runs monthly events througout the year including: